juxor/afaq/markdown/secGint.md

-social relationships which contract theory tends to produce (and justify) when involving employing labour, he would have modified his views in such a way as to eliminate the contradiction (particularly as contracts involving wage labour directly contradicts his support for "occupancy and use").
+social relationships which contract theory tends to produce (and justify) when involving employing labour, he would have modified his views in such a way as to eliminate the contradiction (particularly as contracts involving wage labour directly contradict his support for "occupancy and use").
 It is understandable why he failed to do so, however, given the social context in which he lived and agitated.
 In Tucker's America, self-employment was still a possibility on a wide scale (in fact, for much of the nineteenth century it